 Online transactions typically include fees.
 You may need to pay a fee to process credit cards or accept payments from your customers.

 Resource: Need a Bank?
-Bank Novo is designed specifically for small businesses with a low fee structure.
+Novo is a fintech bank designed specifically for small businesses with a low fee structure.

 Then there’s the argument of how involved you want to be.